GrafiteInc/Docs/docs/utilities/forms.md

 `$confirmMethod` sets the method name for the `onclick` event when clicking on the delete button

+`$confirmSubmission` sets a string value for the confirmation popup on a form submission

 With the `delete()` form you can also add the confirmation method like so:

 ```php-inline